Chaitalykundu/Web-Development/01-HTML/Questions.md

 1. What is input tag
 2. What is Specification of input tag
 3. What are the Values of `type` attribute in input tag
+4. Is it valid to have two input elements with the same name?

 &nbsp;